-Most organizations don't replace their goal-management tool because it broke.
-They replace it because they spent a year working around it — and eventually the workarounds became more expensive than the switch.
+Most companies don't replace their goal-management tool because it broke.
+They replace it because they spent the last year quietly working around it — a spreadsheet here, a Slack channel there, a Chief of Staff burning Sunday evenings reconciling statuses — and eventually the cumulative cost of the workarounds became more expensive than the cost of switching.

 Sign 1: Your Chief of Staff spends Sunday evenings in the tool

 Not using it.
 Fixing it.
 Reconciling it.
 Updating goals that haven't been touched in six weeks.
-Copying statuses from Slack into the system of record.
-If the tool requires a person to function, the tool has stopped being a system.
-It's become a maintenance job.
+Copying statuses out of Slack threads and into the official system.
+Chasing owners for input that should have flowed in by itself.
+If the tool requires a human being to function as its translator and janitor, the tool has quietly stopped being a system.
+It has become a maintenance job, and the person doing it isn't bad at her job — she's compensating for a product that stopped scaling roughly the same time your team did.

 Sign 2: The goal hierarchy doesn't match the org structure anymore

-Companies that grow quickly restructure teams.
-OKR hierarchies don't restructure automatically.
-The result is a goal tree that reflects last year's org — with orphaned objectives that used to belong to a team that was merged, and goals that were "cascaded" to a function that no longer has the mandate.
+Companies that grow fast restructure teams.
+OKR hierarchies don't restructure automatically when the org chart does.
+The result, six months after a reorg, is a goal tree that reflects last year's organisation — orphaned objectives that used to belong to a team that was merged, KRs cascaded to a function that no longer has the mandate, and ownership lines that point to people who don't work there anymore or run a different group now.

-When the goal structure and the org structure diverge, the goals stop being used for decisions.
-They get maintained out of inertia and guilt.
-That's not a process problem.
-It's a signal that the tool's structural assumptions no longer match the org.
+When the goal structure and the org structure diverge, goals stop being used for decisions.
+They get maintained out of inertia and a vague sense of guilt.
+That isn't a process problem.
+It's a signal that the tool's structural assumptions no longer match the organisation it's supposed to describe.

 Sign 3: The QBR is built in slides, not pulled from the tool

-If the prep for your quarterly review involves someone extracting goal data and reformatting it into a slide deck — the tool isn't the system of record for leadership decisions.
-It's a database for data entry.
-The slide deck is the system of record.
+If preparing for your quarterly business review involves a human being extracting goal data from the tool, reformatting it, adding context, and putting it into a slide deck — your goal tool is not the system of record for leadership decisions.
+It is a database for data entry, and the slide deck is the real system of record.

-This matters because the slide deck is a snapshot.
-It's out of date the moment it's presented.
-And it means the QBR is reviewing a reconstruction of reality, not reality itself.
+This matters more than it sounds.
+The slide deck is a snapshot, out of date the moment it's presented.
+It means the QBR is reviewing a reconstruction of reality rather than reality itself.
+And every reconstruction loses fidelity — the context that didn't make it onto the slide is the context that's missing from the decision.

 Sign 4: The connection between goals and work is done manually

-Someone — the CoS, the ops lead, the project manager — maintains a mapping of "what work is connected to what goal."
-It lives in a spreadsheet.
-It's updated by hand.
-When work changes scope or priority, the mapping is sometimes updated and sometimes isn't.
+Somewhere in the company, somebody — the CoS, the ops lead, a project manager, sometimes a VP themselves — maintains a hand-built mapping of "what work is connected to what goal."
+It lives in a spreadsheet, or a Notion page, or a recurring meeting where this gets verbally reconciled.
+When work changes scope, owner or priority, the mapping is sometimes updated and sometimes isn't.

-This is the sign most organizations miss, because it's distributed across multiple people who've each solved a small piece of it in their own way.
-Taken together, it's the symptom of a tool that cannot structurally answer the most important question: which work is moving which metric?
+This is the sign most leadership teams miss, because it's distributed across multiple people who each solved a small piece of the problem in their own way.
+None of them are complaining loudly.
+Taken together, it's the symptom of a tool that cannot structurally answer the most important operational question a leadership team can ask: which work is moving which metric, right now?

 Sign 5: Ownership is ambiguous on a majority of goals

-Ask anyone in the organization: "Who owns this KR?"
-If the answer is "the finance team" or "marketing and product, shared" or "it's kind of everyone's" — you have a goal without an owner.
-At scale, ambiguous ownership is the primary reason goals don't close.
+Walk through your top-level OKRs and, for each KR, ask the room: who owns this?
+If the most common answer involves words like "the finance team," "marketing and product, shared," or "it's kind of everyone's" — you have a goal without an owner.
+At scale, ambiguous ownership is the single biggest reason goals don't close.
 Not ambition.
 Not resources.
 Ownership.

-Sign 6: Nobody looks at the tool between offsites
+Sign 6: Nobody opens the tool between offsites

 What to look for in what comes next

-If the next tool is a better version of the same architecture — goals in one layer, work in another, dashboard sitting on top — you haven't solved the problem.
-You've bought yourself another twelve months before the Sunday evening reconciliation work begins again.
+If the next tool is a better-looking version of the same architecture — goals in one layer, work in another, a dashboard sitting on top trying to keep up — you haven't solved the problem.
+You've bought yourself twelve months before the Sunday-evening reconciliation work begins again, in a different UI.